What is HubSpot Copilot? A practical guide to its features and limits

 HubSpot Copilot is the chat-based AI assistant integrated directly into the HubSpot platform.
 It's a key component of the larger HubSpot Breeze AI suite, which also includes Breeze Agents (automated task tools) and Breeze Intelligence (the data-driven brain).

-HubSpot Copilot can assist with content generation (like drafting emails or social posts), summarization of call logs or email threads, and basic data management within your CRM.
-It’s designed to speed up workflows for teams already deeply integrated with HubSpot.
+HubSpot Copilot can assist with content generation (like drafting emails or social posts), summarization of call logs or email threads, and efficient data management within your CRM.
+It's designed to speed up workflows for teams already integrated with HubSpot.

 Share this post